 8. Follow eBay’s Requirements

 eBay has a number of requirements and restrictions for images.
-For example, watermarks are tightly regulated, and you can’t add a border to your photo.
+For example, you can’t add a border to your photo, or any sort of text or artwork.
 Read their rules for images here.

 9. Show the Item at Its Best